-With respect to collateral for all loans we also assessed and tested controls to ensure that the collateral is properly registered, the collateral valuation is regularly assessed by qualified valuators and appropriate haircuts are applied to collateral valuations, and that the collateral is properly allocated to the relevant loan.
+With respect to collateral for loans we also assessed and tested controls to ensure that the collateral is properly registered, and the collateral valuation is regularly assessed by qualified valuators.
+Further, we assessed that appropriate haircuts are applied to collateral market value, with regard to the estimated time and costs of realising such collateral, and that the collateral is properly allocated to the relevant loan.

-In addition, we tested on a sample basis i) collateral valuations performed by the Bank using our own valuation specialists, and ii) individual impairment assessments performed by the Bank.
-We also examined a sample of
+In addition, we tested on a sample basis i) collateral valuations performed by the Bank and by their appointed external valuators using our own valuation specialists, and ii) individual impairment assessments performed by the Bank.
+We also examined a sample of loans and advances, which had not been identified by management as impaired and formed our own judgement as to whether that was appropriate.